kubernetes/enhancements/keps/sig-apps/3939-include-terminating-pods-as-active/README.md

 - [Option for acknowledging terminating Pods in Deployment rolling update](https://github.com/kubernetes/kubernetes/issues/107920)
 - [Kueue: Account for terminating pods when doing preemption](https://github.com/kubernetes-sigs/kueue/issues/510)

 Many common machine learning frameworks, such as Tensorflow, require unique pods.
-Terminating pods that count as active pods can cause errors.
+If a terminating pod is not considered active, a replacement pod is created and can cause errors.
 This is a rare case but it can provide problems if a job needs to guarantee that the existing pods terminate before starting new pods.